 Patient care is our highest priority, rest assured you'll have your treatment in a modern, bright clinic full of incredibly sophisticated technology.
-We implant the industry leading Intraocular Lens (IOL's) from global leaders like followed follows and ZEISS.
+We implant the industry leading Intraocular Lens (IOL's) from global leaders like follower former vision and ZELSS.
 The ophthalmic surgeon who treats you will be a specialist who has carried out thousands of successful treatments during their career.
 The care that you receive before, during and after your surgery will be exceptional.
 And of course, the aim of your surgery at Optical Express is to enable you to see life much more clearly in the future.